jpweideman/DL-Storm-Initiation-Nowcasting/src/utils/README.md

 ### In `storm_utils.py` (detection & evaluation)
 - `detect_storms(data, reflectivity_threshold, area_threshold_km2, dilation_iterations)`
   - Detects storms in each frame of radar data using physical area calculations for polar coordinates.
-- `detect_new_storm_formations(data, reflectivity_threshold, area_threshold_km2, dilation_iterations, overlap_threshold)`
+- `detect_new_storm_formations(data, reflectivity_threshold, area_threshold_km2, dilation_iterations, overlap_threshold, use_displacement_prediction=True)`
-  - Identifies new storm initiations over time using physical area calculations.
+  - Identifies new storm initiations over time using displacement-based prediction to account for storm movement.
+- `compute_displacement_vectors(data, patch_size, patch_stride, max_displacement)`
+  - Computes displacement vectors using **patch-based cross-correlation** between consecutive radar frames.
+  - Divides each frame into patches and computes cross-correlation for each patch.
+  - Returns both global displacement vectors and spatial displacement fields.
+- `create_displacement_field(patch_displacements, patch_positions, field_shape)`
+  - Creates a displacement field by interpolating patch displacement vectors using inverse distance weighting.
+- `predict_storm_positions(previous_storms, displacement_field, data_shape)`
+  - Predicts where storms from the previous frame should be in the current frame based on **local displacement field**.
+  - Each storm pixel moves according to the local displacement vector at that location.
 - `evaluate_new_storm_predictions(new_storms_pred, new_storms_true, overlap_threshold)`
   - Compares predicted and true new storm initiations - returns metrics.
 - `count_storms_by_section(data, interval_percent, batch_size, ...)`